webdriverio/appium-boilerplate/README.md

 ## Native App Tests

-All tests can be executed on te devices as configured in [`wdio.android.app.conf.ts`](./config/wdio.android.app.conf.ts) or [`wdio.ios.app.conf.ts`](./config/wdio.ios.app.conf.ts).
-Please check the below tests on what they do or on how to run them separately.
+All tests can be executed on the devices as configured in [`wdio.android.app.conf.ts`](./config/wdio.android.app.conf.ts) or [`wdio.ios.app.conf.ts`](./config/wdio.ios.app.conf.ts).
+Please check the below tests on what they do or how to run them separately.

 ```sh
 # For Android local execution